jimnist/srvr_cfgr/README.md

-server_configs
+srvr_cfgr
 ----
+this project provides a SUPER SIMPLE method for managing server configuration files. useful for keeping servers in synch and storing server configuration information and documentation.

-this project is for saving off server configuration information and is primarily used to keep different (staging and production?) servers in synch.
+ information and is primarily used to keep different (staging and production?) servers in synch.

 each 'type' of server has a directory under servers directory.any file that is configured specifically for that type of server is listed under that directory.